reboot0-de/se-tools/README.md

 <script defer src="https://reboot0.de/hosted/js/se-tools.min.js"></script>
 ```

-Make sure not to forget the `defer` attribute on the script-tag or the script may not work properly.
+Make sure to set the `defer` attribute on the script-tag or the script may not work properly.

 If you find any bugs or have general improvements, feel free to contribute or report those.